-Laura B. Jackson Lectureship in World Issues , George Walden, a British journalist and former diplomat, Armstrong Browning Library, October 5, 7:00-8:15 p.m., followed by a reception.
+Laura B. Jackson Lectureship in World Issues , Dr. Kenneth Pollack, a resident scholar at the American Enterprise Institute, working on Middle Eastern political-military affairs, focusing on Iran, Iraq, Saudi Arabia, and the Gulf countries.
+Armstrong Browning Library, Tuesday, November 6, 7:00-8:15 p.m., followed by a reception.
 More information

 Why Study History of Thought?